alt-shreya/forage-lyft-starter-repo/README.md

 The code in this project is my solution to Lyft's Virtual Experience Simulation offered on Forage.

 ## What That Code Do?
-The main objective of this code is to build and test a component that can determine if a car needs servicing according to criteria provided by the manufacturers.
+The main objective of this code is to build and test a component that can determine if a car in Lyft's rental fleet needs servicing according to criteria provided by the manufacturers.
 It incorporates the factory method design pattern.

 # Thoughts After Completing the Challenge